Captain Marvel 2 : Release Date, Cast, Plot And Latest Updates!!!

 Samuel L Jackson as Nick Fury

-We are not convinced about other celebrities to return and certainly, we will see new faces from the sequel movie.
+We are not sure about other actors to reunite and surely we’ll see new faces from the sequel movie.

-The film isn’t too far along to wait for its release, however, about knowing much of it, it’s still too far away.
-However, for what’s known about it, the sequel will occur in the present day, which is going to be the present day of the current MCU, after the Avengers: Endgame taking a five-year-jump, i.e. to 2023.

-Although Captain Marvel did not feature too much in the Endgame, she assisted in the last battle.
-Captain Marvel played a substantial role with the Avengers to defeat Thanos, and she was spotted in Tony Stark’s memorial as well, but that was all we saw.
-It is anyone’s best guess as to how the story will play out.